 Stay safe this holiday season by following some of these tips:

-- While shopping, stay alert and be on the lookout for suspicious individuals; honk horn to attract attention if necessary.
+- Be on the lookout for suspicious individuals; honk horn to attract attention if necessary.
 Report to 911 of any criminal activity.

 - Take keys with you and keep in hand when walking; use the panic button on the remote if approached by a suspicious person; keys can also be used as a weapon.

-- Avoid carrying large amounts of cash.
-When making a purchase using your debit or credit card look at your receipt before signing the pad or before leaving the register to make sure you had no unapproved charges or cash advances you did not ask for.
+- When making purchasing using your debit or credit card look at your receipt before signing the pad or before leaving the register to make sure you had no unapproved charges or cash advances you did not ask for.

 - If you are not going to be home - place timers on lights, have neighbors watch house and fill out a “Vacation/Neighborhood Watch” form at the Police Department.

-Lastly, enjoy the season and if you have any questions, please call the City of Douglas Police Department at (912) 384-2222.
+For additional questions, please call the City of Douglas Police Department at (912) 384-2222.